mrazjava/booklink-openlibrary/EXAMPLES.md

 ```

 ## Monthly Imports
-These are the commands I use to process monthly imports.
-On even months, I create sample openlibrary database off the
+These are the commands I use to process monthly imports from latest data dumps.
+On even months, I generate randomized
+author filter and use that to create a database.
+On odd months, I always create sample database off the `author-id-filter.txt`
-`author-id-filter.txt` provided in the project, so on even months, the database is more less the same.
-On odd months,
+provided in the project.
+On even months database feature different sets of sample authors.
+On odd months, databases
-I generate author filter off a frequency check.
+feature the same set of authors.

 #### Generate Random Author Filter (even months only)
 There are two ways to generate random author IDs.
 In both cases, this feature is enabled only, if `BOOKLINK_DI_AUTHOR_ID_SAMPLE_OUTPUT_FILE`